xeladu/opm/README.md

   id uuid primary key,
   user_id uuid not null,
   name text not null,
-  created_at timestamptz not null, updated_at timestamptz not null, username text not null, password text not null, urls text[],
+  created_at text not null,
+  updated_at text not null,
+  username text not null,
+  password text not null,
+  urls text[],